VinodN78/ML-Project/README.md

 ## How It Works
 This project is deeply centered around predicting the facial landmarks of a given face.
 We can accomplish a lot of things using these landmarks.
-From detecting eye-blinks [[3](#references)] in a video to predicting emotions of the subject.
+From detecting eye-blinks  in a video to predicting emotions of the subject.
 The applications, outcomes and possibilities of facial landmarks are immense and intriguing.

-[Dlib](dlib.net/)'s prebuilt model, which is essentially an implementation of [[4](#references)], not only does a fast face-detection but also allows us to accurately predict 68 2D facial landmarks.
+[Dlib](dlib.net/)'s prebuilt model, which is essentially an implementation of  not only does a fast face-detection but also allows us to accurately predict 68 2D facial landmarks.
 Very handy.

-Using these predicted landmarks of the face, we can build appropriate features that will further allow us to detect certain actions, like using the eye-aspect-ratio (more on this below) to detect a blink or a wink, using the mouth-aspect-ratio to detect a yawn etc or maybe even a pout.
+Using these predicted landmarks of the face, we can build appropriate features that will further allow us to detect certain actions, like using the eye-aspect-ratio (more on this below) to detect a blink .
 In this project, these actions are programmed as triggers to control the mouse cursor.
 [PyAutoGUI](http://pyautogui.readthedocs.io) library was used to control the mouse cursor.

 ### Eye-Aspect-Ratio (EAR)
-You will see that Eye-Aspect-Ratio [[1](#references)] is the simplest and the most elegant feature that takes good advantage of the facial landmarks.
-EAR helps us in detecting blinks [[3](#references)] and winks etc.
+You will see that Eye-Aspect-Ratio is the simplest and the most elegant feature that takes good advantage of the facial landmarks.
+EAR helps us in detecting blinks  and winks etc.

 You can see that the EAR value drops whenever the eye closes.
 We can train a simple classifier to detect the drop.
 However, a normal if condition works just fine.
 Something like this: